-The consolation to not knowing is knowing it didn’t matter.
-Neither I nor any other playwright, nor William Shakspere, was brought in for questioning after the arrests, despite the wide net the Privy Council was casting to haul in its treason case against Essex.
-Even if the play was Richard II, the Council knew pretty quickly that the performance was functionally irrelevant to the events of the following day.
+The consolation to not knowing is knowing that it didn’t matter.
+Neither I nor any other playwright, nor William Shakspere, were brought in for questioning after the arrests, despite the wide net the Privy Council was casting to haul in its treason case against Essex.
+Even if the play did happen to be mine, the Council understood that the performance was functionally irrelevant to the events of the following day.

-The play, whatever it was, was simply a hype video for some of the lads on the team, and perhaps a reminder of what not to do, not to let things go too far.
+Whichever play it was, it was nothing more than a hype video for some of the lads on the side, and perhaps a reminder of what not to do, not to let things go too far.
 Bolingbroke’s justification was inspirational, but his final actions were not.
-The timing was coincidental.
-The putsch took place the next day only because Lord Keeper Egerton and other Privy Council officials showed up at Essex House in the morning to find out why Essex had blown off their summons the day before (he was not at the play).
-The officials were held as impromptu hostages, and events went quickly downhill from there.

-Why then has so much been made by Orthodoxy of this unattributable little dramatic interlude before the final act of the Essex Debacle?
-Because Stratford needs to grab hold of any remotely conceivable opportunity to connect their boy as the Author to these events, and thus to Essex’s friend and fervent supporter, Henry Wriothesley, 3rd Earl of Southampton.
-The Shakespeare Industry calls the play Richard II and inflates it with an importance it doesn’t merit –
+Why then has so much been made by Orthodoxy of this unattributable pep-rally held before the final act of the Essex Debacle?
+Because Stratford needs to grab hold of any remotely contrivable opportunity to connect their boy to the event, and through it to Essex’s friend and fervent supporter Henry Wriothesley, 3rd Earl of Southampton.
+The Shakespeare Industry decrees the play to be Richard II and inflates it with an importance it doesn’t merit—

 After the Rebellion: “Shakespeare’s” Final Tragedy and His Triumphant Rebirth